EPCCed/2026-07-27-Fortran-inter/episodes/10-modules-again.md

   [ module-subprogram-part]
 end [submodule [ submodule-name] ]
 ```
-where the `parent-identier` is name of the parent module.
+where the `parent-identifier` is name of the parent module.

 ### Submodule procedures